fun0515/Barrel-Cortex-RSNN/README.md

 The neuron types, quantities, and connection probabilities referred to by our model are from this [repository](https://github.com/DepartmentofNeurophysiology/Cortical-representation-of-touch-in-silico-NetPyne).
 We have replicated the network constructed based on `NetPyNE`, and then calculated the connection probabilities by `connection quantity / (the number of presynaptic neurons × the number of postsynaptic neurons)`.
 # Train
-The code is almost one-click runnable.
+The codes are one-click runnable.
 Once the dataset `.h5` files are correctly placed under the `./data/` path, running `RSNN_bfd_RealValued.py` and `RSNN_bfd_SpikingBased.py` will train the model on the real-valued and spiking-based whikser sweep dataset, respectively.
 For example:
 ```python
 #./RSNN_bfd_SpikingBased.py
 if __name__ == '__main__':
     train(init_b=0.04, init_w=0.06, batch_size=128)
 ```
+# Evaluation
+## Whisker Deprivation